-For those with a shared allegiance to the University of Miami, the entire premise of Catholics vs. Convicts had to be met with a mixed bag of skepticism, basic curiosity and a longing for an impartial take on an epic game with a controversial ending.
+For those with a shared allegiance to the University of Miami, the entire premise of Catholics vs. Convicts had to be met with a mixed bag of skepticism, general curiosity and a longing for an impartial take on an era-defining football game with a controversial ending.

-ESPN’s 30 For 30 has become synonymous with the Miami Hurricanes, courtesy of a two revered documentaries spanning the rise, fall and comeback of the storied football program on- and off-the-field over the past three decades.
-When teasers began dropping regarding the Canes and Irish and that epic 1988 battle in South Bend, it begged the question—who was behind this?
+ESPN’s 30 For 30 series has become synonymous with the Miami Hurricanes, courtesy of a two revered documentaries spanning the rise, fall and comeback of the storied football program on- and off-the-field over the past three-plus decades.
+When teasers began dropping regarding the Canes and Irish and that iconic 1988 battle in South Bend, it begged the question—who was behind this?

-Miami faithful were obviously hoping to see Billy Corben and the Rakontur crew tied to the project; makers of “The U” (2009) and “The U Part 2” (2014)—two of the more beloved segments in the acclaimed series.
-Instead, the name Patrick Creadon surfaced—prefaced by three words that immediately evoked unshakable feelings of bias; “Notre Dame alum”.
+Miami faithful were understandably hoping it was Billy Corben and the Rakontur crew tied to the project; makers of “The U” (2009) and “The U Part 2” (2014)—two of the most popular vignettes in the acclaimed series.
+Instead, the name Patrick Creadon surfaced, prefaced by three words that immediately evoked unshakable feelings of bias—”Notre Dame alum”.

-For the Canes enthusiast, optimism and excitement immediate shifted to a fear of elitism, embellishment and the type of trumped-up, fairy tale-type mystique, a la Rudy—where legend replaced fact.
+For the Canes enthusiast, optimism and excitement immediately shifted to expectations of elitism, embellishment and the type of trumped-up, fairy tale-type mystique, a la Rudy, where legend replaced fact.

-Corben and his team produced two films that showed the good, bad and ugly of the Miami football program over the years—as well as unapologetically showcasing the city’s culture and climate at the time of the Canes’ initial rise to the top.
-The result was some universally-appealing storytelling which is why the Canes-themed docs always top any “best of” list for the series.
+Corben and his team produced two films that showed the good, bad and ugly of the Miami football program over the years—as well as unapologetically showcasing the city’s dangerous culture and climate at the time of the Canes’ initial rise to the top.
+The result was some universally-appealing storytelling which is why the Canes-themed docs always top any “best of” series list.

-For the contingent who deems South Bend sacred, a carefully-crafted love letter for a fanbase 23 years removed from championship glory.
-For everyone else, an all-too-familiar feeling regarding an Irish slant.
+For the contingent who deem South Bend sacred, a carefully-crafted love letter for a fanbase over two decades removed from championship glory.
+For literally everyone else, an all-too-familiar feeling regarding an Irish slant and beer-goggled storytelling.

 SHAMROCK-COLORED GLASSES ON DISPLAY EARLY

 The Creadon family’s deep ties to South Bend were on display heavily in the film’s first act.
 Dad graduated from Notre Dame; his love for the program rooted in the Irish doing it “with class and dignity”, while Gramps was recruited by Knute Rockne.
-An impressive legacy, but Irishly narcissistic as it truly had nothing to do with the story that was about to unfold.
+An impressive legacy, sure—albeit told with a smug and familiar we’re-better-than-you sub-plot that had nothing to do with the bigger story.

 Early on, it’s explained that outside of revisiting the game, a portion of the film was dedicated to figuring out why the moniker “Catholics vs. Convicts” stuck.
 Why did some feel it was “funny and accurate”, while others—Creadon included—thought it was “mean-spirited and reckless”?